OrianP/express-postgres-template/README.md

     > cd database
     > touch connection.js init.sql
     ```
-    - Add the following code inside `connection.js`
+    - Add the following code inside `connection.js`.
+See comments in `connection.js` of this repo for explanation
     ```
     const pg = require("pg");